 Which is why I’ve personally given up and decided to just write an article as an about to the series.

-Again, as this is a wine and beverage blog, I had to ask myself… Based from their personalities, what wine can I imagine the characters drinking?
+Again, this is a wine and beverage blog.
+So, in the spirit of keeping in the drink theme, I had to ask myself… Based from their personalities, what wine can I imagine the characters drinking?

 As I’m not an expert on the subject (and admittedly I’ve lost track of the characters, living or, most likely, dead), I decided to do this article as a collaboration between me and our at-home GoT expert (who’s read the books and could tell you character biographies with minimal prompting): my husband, Chad.

 I asked him to provide brief bios on his favourite characters, and I wrote down what wine I think they’d be drinking:

 Description: Ned Stark is kind, patient (especially with his family), and absolutely loves his wife.
 He’s a pretty good Lord of Winterfell – he takes responsibility for his actions and that of his men; he bonds and jokes with them; he relates and associates even with the household help.
 He’s honourable and quite idealistic – which makes him a TERRIBLE politician.
 As his name implies, he’s tough, enduring – pretty damn good qualities to have given that a) Winterfell is in the North, and it’s partially named after a COLD season, and b) his house’s tagline is “Winter is coming.”

 Wine: Red wine from either the Barolo or Barbaresco regions of Piemonte, Italy.
 Piemonte is in the NORTHern region of the country, and their Nebbiolo-based wines tend to be quite powerful (tasting notes would constantly indicate full body, high tannin, high alcohol, high acidity…).
 Incredibly resilient, these wines can with stand equally flavourful Italian food.
 In fact, the wines are so powerful that I could easily imagine them being drunk on a cold winter evening.